HRH The Prince of Wales with Mental Health Advocate Ben West and YAB member Amelia

 Shout-logo+straplinebelow-purple 2-01 (1).jpg

-We rapidly scaled Shout to meet a surge in demand.
+2020 - Shout scaled rapidly to meet the surge in demand.

 Our digital services remained accessible and uninterrupted during a time of national disruption.
 We scaled the service rapidly to meet soaring demand, often without sustained government funding - highlighting the need for continued investment in digital mental health support.